top of page

 First time Visitors to the Eduardo Aguirre Adaptive Cycling Center should register so that our friendly staff and volunteers can help find the right bike and fit that works for you.

-Funded by AARP, OMEO, the Alan Harris Foundation, Citi, and the Arizona Department of Veterans’ Services as made available through the Arizona Veterans’ Donations Fund
+Funded by AARP, OMEO, the Alan Harris Foundation, Citi, and VA Adaptive Sports Grant

 SAAS Adaptive Cycling Center poster.jpeg